How Dysport works

 - It is an injection you receive right in your doctor’s office

 The next Dysport treatment should not be given sooner than 12 weeks after the last Dysport treatment session.
-Your healthcare professional will assess your upper limb spasticity at each treatment session and may adjust the dose and muscles injected.
+Your healthcare professional will assess your spasticity at each treatment session and may adjust the dose and muscles injected.

 A history of approval

-How Dysport worked in a clinical trial
+How Dysport worked in clinical trials

 Study design: A placebo-controlled study of 238 adult patients with ULS due to stroke or traumatic brain injury.
 About half of patients had never been treated with botulinum toxins, while the other half had received prior treatment with a botulinum toxin.
 At Week 4, doctors assessed how well Dysport was working by the improvement in muscle tone, showing a reduction in stiffness in elbow, wrist, and finger muscles, and the doctor’s overall impression of how each patient responded to treatment.